freddolino-lab/ShapeME/README.md

 ## Calculating local shapes from sequences

-Local shapes will be calculated for each sequence in your fasta file when the `ShapeME.py` script is run.
+Local shape files will be calculated for each sequence in your fasta file when the `ShapeME.py` script is run.

 `ShapeME.py` will split your input data into the desired number of